-To be considered for admission to the program, a student must have successfully completed at least 90 credit hours with a GPA of at least 3.250 (or equivalent score from another country) in the bachelor’s degree.
+- Student must have successfully completed at least 90 credit hours with a cumulative GPA of 3.250 or higher in the bachelor's degree.

-For complete requirements, including the eligible undergraduate programs and majors, please consult the Graduate Catalog and/or the EECS department’s website.
+For complete requirements, including the eligible undergraduate programs and majors, please consult the Graduate Catalog and the home department’s website.

 - Until the bachelor’s degree is awarded, a Dual/Accelerated Enrollment Form must be completed for each semester in which the student takes qualifying courses at the graduate level.

 Upon graduation from the BS in CS program, students will be moved to the regular MS in CS program (with the above potential credits applied).

 Program requirements are the same as they are for the Master of Science in computer science program.